Enid Greene Mickelsen

 Enid Greene Mickelsen, formerly Enid Greene Waldholtz (born June 5, 1958), is an American politician from the state of Utah who served one term in the United States House of Representatives.
 She was the third woman and first Republican woman elected to Congress from Utah.
-No woman was elected to Congress from Utah from her retirement in 1997 until Mia Love's election in 2014.

 Early life

 Greene was born in San Rafael, California, to naval officer and financier D. Forrest Greene and Gerda Marie Beyer.
 She is one of five children.
 She graduated from East High School and earned her B.A. from the University of Utah in 1980.
 She received her J.D. degree from Brigham Young University in 1983.

 She worked as a lawyer for software company Novell and then at a Salt Lake City law firm.
 She was deputy chief of staff for Governor Norman H. Bangerter.

 Mickelsen and Jon Huntsman Jr. were co-directors of Ronald Reagan's campaign in Utah.

 Career

 Run for the U.S. House of Representatives

 While serving as chair of the Young Republican National Federation (YRNF), Enid met Joe Waldholtz, and they were soon in a relationship.
 Greene ran for the House of Representatives in 1992 against Karen Shepherd for the Utah Second District, which was entirely contained in Salt Lake County at that time, losing by four percentage points.